Former CBS 3 anchorman Larry Mendte pleaded guilty in federal court to hacking into his former co-anchor's computer.

 "The text of those e-mails was found on Mr. Mendte's computer and ended up in the After 6 gossip section of the New York Daily News," Michael Levy, assistant U.S. attorney.

-Mendte admitted to trying to sabotage Lane's New York criminal case.
+Mendte admitted in court to trying to sabotage Lane's New York criminal case.
 Lane was arrested on charges that she allegedly assaulted a New York police officer in December 2007.

 Levy said he believes Mendte mailed an anonymous letter to the New York district attorney calling Lane a liar.